 1. Day trip to Waiheke Island

 Waiheke Island is just 21 kilometers (13 miles) from Auckland and is home to scenic beaches, wineries, hiking trails, and other fun outdoor activities.
 It’s especially known for its wine and is even known as New Zealand’s “Island of Wine,” with dozens of vineyards to visit.
 Waiheke makes a great day trip from Auckland and is easy to explore by bike, bus, or rental car.
-There are regular ferries to the island which cost 35-46 NZD (round trip) and take 45 minutes.
+There are also wine tours that depart from the city and will take you to multiple vineyards.
+Expect to pay 165-250 NZD for a tour that lasts five or six hours.
+There are regular ferries to the island which cost 44-59 NZD (round trip) and take 45 minutes.

 2. Visit the Auckland Zoo

 Opened in 1922, the Auckland Zoo is a not-for-profit zoo that is home to over 1,400 animals from 144 different species.
-Covering almost 16 hectares (40 acres), the zoo has several different habitats, including rainforests and savannahs (the latter of which is home to giraffes, zebras, ostriches, cheetah, and other amazing animals from Africa).
-Admission is 24 NZD.
+Covering almost 16 hectares (40 acres), the zoo has several different habitats, including rainforests and savannahs (the latter of which is home to giraffes, zebras, ostriches, cheetahs, and other amazing animals from Africa).
+The zoo is also home to a vet hospital where they treat sick or injured animals and work on conservation projects.
+There’s a viewing area for visitors so you can see the hospital and laboratory at work.
+Admission is 29-35 NZD.

 3. Head to Waitakere Ranges